-CAMPO staff had convened the working group on May 22, 2019 inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
-Monthly meetings with the members have been continuous since then to implement the recommendations outlined plan.
-Over the past meetings, the MCC has developed its membership, organizational and meeting structures, completed a working DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items and updated the regional plan.
+On May 22nd, CAMPO staff convened the working group inviting transit provider members from GoCary, GoRaleigh, GoTriangle, GoWake Access, Wake County, JCATS, KARTS and HARTS.
+Monthly meetings were held on June 25th, July 18th, August 23rd, September 19th, October 24th, November 12th and January 23rd.
+Over the past meetings, the MCC has developed its membership, organizational and meeting structures, began work on a DRAFT "Recommended Implementation Strategy Schedule" including six months of actionable items and began coordination work on the recommendations outlined in the regional CHSTP work plan.
 Three Sub-committees - Administration, ADA and Community Transportation with lead and support agencies were created.
 Beginning February 7th, Human Service agencies and other stakeholders joined the Community Transportation sub-committee sharing information and furthering coordination.
-The Sub-committees are monthly work sessions held on the same day back to back, while the full group began meeting quarterly October 24th.
-The committee continues its work on the short-term recommendations identified in the plan including reviewing transit provider ADA eligibility applications for potential unification, developing a potential regional methodology to address gaps in ADA service, attending advanced mobility management training and reaching out to peer groups and the national center for mobility management information and training and working to identify needs of the various human services providers who attended the February and March meetings.
-Information on the MCC including meeting schedule, agendas and meeting summaries are posted on the CAMPO website and periodic updates to the board will be provided.
+The Sub-committees are monthly work sessions held on the same day back to back, while the full group meets quarterly beginning October 24th.
+Staff presented an overview of the committee to the TCC and Executive Board at the November meetings.
+The last the full MCC meeting, January 23rd, 2020 and sub-committee meetings were held February 7th and March 4th at the CAMPO offices.
+The committee continues its work on the short-term recommendations identified in the plan including reviewing transit provider ADA eligibility applications for potential unification, developing a attending methodology to address gaps in ADA service, attending advanced mobility management training and following up with various human services providers who attended the February 7th meeting.
+On February 6th, the TCC recommended the Executive Board adopt the amended 2018 updated Coordinated Human Services Public Transportation Plan and formalize the MCC and the Executive Board approved the adoption of the plan and formalized the creation of the MCC on February 19th.
+Information on the MCC including meeting schedule, agendas and meeting summaries are posted on the CAMPO website.
 (Staff Contact: Crystal Odum)